 Is Your Credit Card Spending Limit Too High?

-You can request a credit limit increase, but credit card issuers sometimes automatically increase the credit limit of those who have shown they can manage credit well.
-But is a higher spending limit a good thing?
-It may not be for everyone’s financial situation.
+While you can request an increase, issuers often grant them automatically to cardholders who manage credit well.
+But is a higher spending limit always a good thing?
+It depends on your financial situation.
 Here’s how to know if your credit card spending limit is too high.

 How Does My Credit Card Spending Limit Work?